CENTER THEATRE GROUP ANNOUNCES 2019 – 2020 SEASONS AT THE MARK TAPER FORUM AND KIRK DOUGLAS THEATRE FEATURING TWO WORLD PREMIERES

 Works by Pulitzer Winners and Finalists, A Collection of One Acts from a Celebrated Playwright and Filmmaker, An Exciting New American Play Straight from Broadway, A Tony Winner’s Illumination of a Nobel Prize Winner’s Words, A Peabody Winner’s Return to His Obie-Winning Roots And the Fourth Annual Block Party

-[For complete listing of plays and performance dates, please see PDF of release.]
+[For complete listing of plays and performance dates, please see final pages of release.]

 Center Theatre Group Artistic Director Michael Ritchie has set the 2019 – 2020 seasons at both the Mark Taper Forum and Kirk Douglas Theatre.
 Together, the seasons offer a deep sampling of the best in modern American theatre including the continuation of Block Party, which celebrates the rich array of theatre produced every year in intimate theatres throughout Los Angeles.

 “The 2019 – 2020 seasons at the Taper and Douglas are stacked with great American stories and storytellers,” said Ritchie.
 “It is a collection of artists, some that we have worked with over the years but many are new voices that are joining us for the first time.”